 I don’t know about you, but I’m a sucker for dinner theater.
 To me, nothing says fun like comedy, drama, toe-tapping music, and maybe a little audience participation all served fresh with a side of tasty food and perhaps a boozy beverage or two.
 Looking for a memorable meal for your next family vacation that kids, teens, and adults alike will love?
 Wanting a unique date idea that’s sure to stand out from the rest?
 Try a dinner show.

 Of course, the same can be said for a Disney dinner show.
-Disney World’s Hoop-Dee-Doo Musical Revue at Fort Wilderness Campground and Spirit of Aloha luau at the Polynesian Village resort dish up yummy eats and family-friendly fun in equal measure, along with a generous helping of pixie dust.
+Disney World’s Hoop-Dee-Doo Musical Revue at Fort Wilderness Campground and other dinner-and-a-show offerings like fireworks and festival dining packages dish up yummy eats and family-friendly fun in equal measure, along with a generous helping of pixie dust.

-Although each of the dinner shows vary greatly in terms of theming, menu, and the show itself, both the Hoop-Dee-Doo and Spirit of Aloha come with all-you-care-to-enjoy food and bottomless drinks, even beer and wine.
+Although each of the dinner shows at Disney World varies greatly in terms of theming, menu, and the show itself, they all come with plenty of tasty food.
+In fact, the Hoop-Dee-Doo Revue comes with all-you-care-to-enjoy food and bottomless drinks, even beer and wine.
 That’s right, folks – if you’re looking for another place to enjoy alcohol in Disney World that isn’t drinking around the world, these are good places to start.

-Add in palate-pleasing options for even the pickiest eaters, high production values, and your choice of either knee-slapping shenanigans set to a soundtrack of catchy tunes or impressive cultural dances with heart-pounding drumbeats, and you’ve got a magical Disney World dining experience the whole gang will love.
+Add in palate-pleasing options for even the pickiest eaters, high production values, and your choice of either knee-slapping shenanigans set to a soundtrack of catchy tunes, a dazzling fireworks display or an awesome concert, and you’ve got a magical Disney World dining experience the whole gang will love.

-So, whether you’re in the mood for a rollicking, Wild-West adventure or a tropical luau in paradise, these Disney World dinner shows should be on the menu for your upcoming trip to Orlando:
+So, whether you’re in the mood for a rollicking, Wild-West adventure, one of the theme parks’ famous fireworks shows or a special festival performance, these Disney World dinner shows should be on the menu for your upcoming trip to Orlando.